-Foreign Sky is the film which is composed of several different historical documents.
-The historical account of those archival material weaves a personal story of growing up as north korean minority in Japan.
+Foreign Sky is a film that is composed of several different historical documents.
+The historical account of those archival materials weaves a personal story of growing up as a north Korean minority in Japan.

-Kum deconstruct images we ordinarily find in our everyday lives and reweaves through her fictional story telling of North Koreans in Japan.
+Kum deconstructs images we ordinarily find in our everyday lives and reweaves them through her fictional storytelling of North Koreans in Japan.